 We would like to grow Shakespeare ZA as a portal for the sharing of teaching and learning resources.
 We invite you to share with us the materials and websites that you have found useful in the classroom or when working on your own.
-To get things started, we have posted below some links and documents related to Hamlet and Coriolanus, which were selected as Grade 12 set works for English Home Language in 2017 by the Department of Basic Education and the Independent Examinations Board respectively.
+To get things started, we have posted below some links and documents related to Antony and Cleopatra, Othello, Hamlet, Coriolanus and Macbeth, which have been selected as Grade 12 set works for English Home Language learners by the Department of Basic Education and the Independent Examinations Board in recent years.

 Antony and Cleopatra

 For starters, you might like to read two these articles from Shakespeare ZA’s “Interview Series” about how a South African cast and director developed a schools-oriented travelling production of the play.

 Here is an essay by Johannesburg-based English teacher Mary van Zyl, discussing how Antony is “two things”: a Roman Antony and an Egyptian Antony.

 The following videos are of two productions of Antony and Cleopatra by the Royal Shakespeare Company (RSC).
 The first video is a trailer for the 2017 production – a possible point of departure for discussion.
 The next two are extracts from the play in performance: Act 1.3 (2017), and Act 5.2 (2013), which might be watched in conjunction with reading these parts of the play.

 An Othello spark page, prepared by Mrs Bernice Borain, is displayed below.
 It may also be accessed here.